typohnebild/numpy-vs-mir/README.md

 [Numba jit decorator](https://numba.pydata.org/numba-doc/latest/reference/jit-compilation.html).
 We also experiment with the
 _[Intel Python Distribution](https://software.intel.com/content/www/us/en/develop/tools/distribution-for-python.html)_
 to speed up our implementation.
 The _Intel Python Distribution_ is a combination of many Python-packages like _Numba_ or _NumPy_ that is optimized for Intel CPUs.
+These packages are accelerated with the _Intel MKL_.
+When not using the _Intel Python Distribution_, NumPy is accelerated with the OpenBlas libary.

-In the [D-Benchmark](#d-benchmark) we differentiate the measurements between the sweep implementations _slice_, _naive_ and _field_.
+In the [D-Benchmark](#d-benchmark) we differentiate the measurements between the sweep implementations _slice_, _naive_ and _field_ in the Gauss-Seidel method.

 ### How was measured?